In a hurry? Our top pick is the Bialetti Moka Express.

 I personally happen to be a huge fan of the moka pot.

 It might just be my favorite home brewing method of all time.
-It makes insanely good coffee, and it’s super simple to use.
+It makes insanely good and strong coffee, and it’s super simple to use.

 Plus, the fact that you can take it with you anywhere you go is a huge bonus.